Planning a big trip with your pets? We put together a list of twenty helpful tips to remember when traveling with your dogs.

 17. Bring Some Multivitamins

-Bring some bottles of the best dog vitamins to keep your pooches happy, healthy, and energetic.
+Bring some bottles of the best dog vitamins and premium CBD for your pet to keep your pooches happy, healthy, and energetic.
 These are easy to feed them; just give them one a day and it’ll help them with joint inflammation and protect against things like cell damage and anxiety.

 It may be a good idea to start them on these multivitamins before you leave.
 Not only will it improve their health in the long term, but it’ll also get them used to it.
 That way, you won’t experience difficulty feeding your dog multivitamins while on the trip.